priyanshu6729/cryptoplace/README.md

 - [Contact](#contact)

 ## Overview
-CryptoExchange is a web application that tracks the current market prices of top cryptocurrencies, providing users with real-time updates and historical data.
+CryptoPlace is a web application that tracks the current market prices of top cryptocurrencies, providing users with real-time updates and historical data.

 ## Technologies Used
 - **JavaScript**: 69.7%